Normalisers of parabolic subgroups of Artin--Tits groups and Tits cone intersections: Normaliser quotients and fundamental groups

-Recall we have an action of $N(W,J)$ on $\D$.
+Next, recall we have an action of $N(W,J)$ on $\D$ which is free on the objects of $\D$ (see Remark \ref{rmk:NormactiononD}).
 Let $\cQ:\D \to \D/N(W,J)$ denote the quotient functor.
 The essential feature of $\cG$ which will imply Theorem \ref{thm:main1v2} is that it is a groupoid covering isomorphic to $\cQ$.
-We'll build up to this in a series of results.
+We will build up to this in a series of results.

-\begin{Lemma} The functor $\cG:\D \to \R$ is well-defined. \end{Lemma} \begin{proof} Since $\D$ is the groupoid completion of $\D^+$ and $\cG$ maps into a groupoid, it is sufficient to prove that $\cG$ is well-defined $\D^+$.
+\begin{Lemma} The functor $\cG:\D \to \R$ is well-defined. \end{Lemma} \begin{proof} Since $\D$ is the groupoid completion of $\D^+$ and $\cG$ maps into a groupoid, it is sufficient to prove that $\cG$ is well-defined on $\D^+$.
 In particular, we only have to show that any two geodesic paths in $\D^+$ with the same source and target are sent to the same morphism in $\R$.
 To do so, we will prove that any geodesic path in $\D^+$ starting at $(x_1,I_n)$ and ending at $(x_n,I_n)$ is sent to the positive lift of $x_1^{-1}x_n \in W$.
 This is sufficient since this description depends only on the source and target of the path.